 The right heat press depends upon the garments/substrate/items you are printing at your workshop.
-Here are the few recommendations to select the right one for your printing job.
+Here are a few recommendations to select the right one for your printing job.

 01. For Sublimation Printers:

-It is evident that sublimation printing is mostly used for thicker items like coffee mugs, plaques, bulky garments, etc. Therefore, manual draw or swing-away heat press can be the most suitable option for you.
+Sublimation printing is mostly used for thicker items like coffee mugs, plaques, bulky garments, etc. Therefore, a manual draw or swing-away heat press can be the most suitable option for you.

 02. For Dtg Printers:

-For curing DTG prints, Automatic Air Operated Heat Press is the best option for you.
-Because DTG printing requires a longer dwelling time period curing.
+For curing DTG prints, the Automatic Air Operated Heat Press is the best option for you.
+Because DTG printing requires a longer dwelling period curing.

-Therefore, with an automatic heat-press, you don’t have to stand beside the machine for a longer period of time.
+Therefore, with an automatic heat-press, you don’t have to stand beside the machine for a longer period.